forbesus/buttcoin/Readme.md

 1. Remove ability to deposit and withdraw scrt tokens.
 2. Remove #query_exchange_rate.
 3. Remove all references to contract status
+3. Remove all references to contract status.
+6. Remove ability to make total supply private.
+7. Remove ability to set initial balances.

 ## TO DO - ADAPT THIS TO THIS README